algolia/generative-experiences/packages/generative-experiences-js/README.md

 ## ✨ Features

-- UI library for _JavaScript_ templating to use Algolia's Generative Experiences
+- _JavaScript_ UI library to use Algolia's Generative Experiences
 - **UMD and ESM compatible**, you can use it with any module loader
 - Built with TypeScript